Oliver Cromwell: Establishment of the Commonwealth: 1649

 After the King's execution, a republic was declared, known as the Commonwealth of England.
 The "Rump Parliament" exercised both executive and legislative powers, with a smaller Council of State also having some executive functions.
 Cromwell remained a member of the Rump and was appointed a member of the council.
 In the early months after Charles's execution, Cromwell tried but failed to unite the original "Royal Independents" led by St John and Saye and Sele, which had fractured during 1648.
 Cromwell had been connected to this group since before the outbreak of civil war in 1642 and had been closely associated with them during the 1640s.
 Only St John was persuaded to retain his seat in Parliament.
 The Royalists, meanwhile, had regrouped in Ireland, having signed a treaty with the Irish known as Confederate Catholics.
 In March, the Rump chose Cromwell to command a campaign against them.
 Preparations for an invasion of Ireland occupied him in the subsequent months.
 In the latter part of the 1640s, Cromwell came across political dissidence in the New Model Army.
 The Leveller or Agitator movement was a political movement that emphasised popular sovereignty, extended suffrage, equality before the law, and religious tolerance.
 These sentiments were expressed in the 1647 manifesto: Agreement of the People.
 Cromwell and the rest of the "Grandees" disagreed with these sentiments in that they gave too much freedom to the people; they believed that the vote should extend only to the landowners.
 In the Putney Debates of 1647, the two groups debated these topics in hopes of forming a new constitution for England.
-Rebellions and mutinies followed the debates, and in 1649, the Bishopsgate mutiny resulted in Leveller Robert Lockyer's execution by firing squad.
+Rebellions and mutinies followed the debates, and in 1649, the Bishopsgate mutiny resulted in the Leveller Robert Lockyer's execution by firing squad.
 The next month, the Banbury mutiny occurred with similar results.
 Cromwell led the charge in quelling these rebellions.
 After quelling Leveller mutinies within the English army at Andover and Burford in May, he departed for Ireland from Bristol at the end of July.